fab13n/metalua/src/tilo/readme.md

   time, we don't know what might have happened to an upvalue between the function's definition and its application.
 All `currently` variables which aren't local to the function must therefore be ignored.
-Upvalues must be typed as `var` or `const` (the inference system will attempt to guess such a type whenever appropriate).
+Upvalues must therefore be typed as `var` or `const` (the inference system will attempt to guess such a type whenever appropriate).

-The handling of linear types is the trickiest part of the type system, and a rigorous presentation of it goes far beyond this summary.
+The handling of linear types is the trickiest part of the type system, and a rigorous presentation of it goes beyond this summary.
 A paper will be published later about how this works, formally and pragmatically.